jeffjanderson/backup-tap/README.md

                 runAsUser: 999
     ```

-    > **_NOTE:_**  Is there a way to configure the backup cluster to not require numeric runAsUser values?
+    > **_NOTE:_**  Need to figure a way to configure the backup cluster to not require numeric runAsUser values.
 How did the source cluster pull this off?

-3. Establish another secret for the source-controller, as it also requires a numeric runAsUser value:
+3. Establish another overlay secret for the source-controller, as it also requires a numeric runAsUser value:

     ```
     apiVersion: v1